coderefinery/git-intro/_episodes/02-basics.md

 - The long hashes uniquely label a state of the code.
 - They are non-incremental (why?).
 - We will use them when comparing versions and when going back in time.
-- `git log --oneline` is nice to get an overview.
-- `git log --oneline` only shows the first 7 characters of the commit hash.
+- `git log --oneline` only shows the first 7 characters of the commit hash and is good to get an overview.
 - If the first characters of the hash are unique it is not necessary to type the entire hash.
 - `git log --stat` is nice to show which files have been modified.

-### Writing good commit messages
+### Writing useful commit messages

 We now understand that the first line of the commit message is very important.